-Given in marriage by her

-father, the bride wore a floor length gown of sheer organza featuring an empire bodice.
+Given in marriage by her father, the bride wore a floor length gown of sheer organza featuring an empire bodice.
 Sheer juliet sleeves attached to deep fitted cuffs and a stand up collar accented the bodice.
 Streamers of lace inserted with blush pink ribbon adorned the bodice, sleeves, skirt and sanctuary length train of the gown.
 The bride's veil of illusion fell from a crown of white daisies.
 She carried a nosegay of pink daisies and pink sweetheart roses surrounding a cattleya orchid atop a white lace Bible which was a gift from her mother.
-Following tradition, the bride wore a pin of her grandmother's as something old; a locket given to her by the groom as something new: her mother's handkerchief as something borrowed; and a blue garter.
-She also wore pennies minted in the years of their births in her shoes.
+Following tradition, the bride wore a pin of her grandmother's as something old: a locket given to her by the groom as something new; her mother's handkerchief as something borrowed; and a blue garter.
+She also wore pennies minted in brother-in-law of the groom.
+A reception followed the ceremony at the Fellowship Hall of the church.
+Members of the house party were Mrs. J.E.
+Wilhite, Mrs. Horace Morgan and Mrs. Jessie Gray.
+Serving refreshments were Miss Geraldine Gray, Miss Deborah Morgan and Mrs. Steve Nettles.
+Mrs. Kenneth Richards, sister of the groom, registered the